University of Timbuktu: Post-2012 crisis

+Notable works

 Tarikh al-Sudan

 The Tarikh al-Sudan was a written work created by Abd al-Rahman and completed in 1655.
 It details the history of the Middle Niger region beginning from the founding of Timbuktu until the invasion and occupation of Ahmed al-Mansur of Morocco.
 These records were sourced from previous written and oral histories about the same subject.
 This work is highly credited as being one of the most important primary sources that discusses about the history of the Middle Niger region.

 Tarikh al-Fattash

 The Ta'rīkh al-Fattāsh is a written work created by Mahmud Kati, but completed in 1665 by his three sons and grandson.
 It chronicles the history of the Middle Niger region, similar to the Tarikh al-Sudan.
 The Soninke author of Ta'rikh al-Fattash, Ibn al-Mukhtar, recorded the oral tradition surrounding the origin of the Mali kingdom four hundred years earlier.
 Ibn al-Mukhtar states:

 The kingdom of Mali rose to power only after the fall of the kingdom of Kaya-Magha, ruler of the whole western region.
 Until then the king of Mali was merely one of the vassals of the Kaya-Magha, one of his officials and ministers.
 Kaya-Mahga in the Wa'Kore (Soninke) language means 'king of gold'. ...
 The name of Kaya-Magha's capital was Qunbi.